core-wg/oscore/draft-ietf-core-object-security.md

 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
 Whether error responses contain the Object-Security option depends on the error type (see {{processing}}).

 A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original request (see {{coap-coap-proxy}}).
 As the compressed COSE Object is included in the cache key, messages with the Object-Security option will never generate cache hits.
-For Max-Age processing (see {{max-age}}).
+For Max-Age processing, see {{max-age}}.

 # The Security Context {#context}